prashant-kikani/prashant-kikani.github.io/_posts/2021-5-23-living-in-simulation.markdown

 It may never be possible to prove conclusively that the universe either is, or is not a simulation.
 But we will always push the limits of science and technology forward in pursuit of the question.

 Some researchers propose their theories about what they think is the truth, and some try to prove them wrong by counter arguments.
 Maybe that's how science grows.
-We may never find out what's the actual truth.
+We may never find out what's the actual truth, which speaks to our <a href="https://prashantkikani.com/blog/meaning-of-life" target="_blank">meaning of life</a>.
 But in trying to find out, we can discover new things, things that change the world.
 Like, the invention of the device in which you're reading this.
 Computers.

 After the 2nd world war, Alan Turing and John von Neumann designed the first truly programmable electronic computer ENIAC based on his designs of breaking the cryptographic messages encoded using Enigma.
 And original idea for that came from Turing machines, which came from thinking about Hilbert's question "Is Math decidable?".